 Student Counseling Center Staff

 The Student Counseling Center’s permanent staff consists of a Director, two Assistant Directors, eight staff psychologists, a clinical case coordinator/therapist.
 Having joined the Center in July 2016, there is also a psychiatrist and psychiatric nurse practitioner on staff.
-In addition to permanent staff, there are four doctoral interns, three graduate assistant and advanced practicum clinicians, and three doctoral practicum clinicians working at the Center.
+In addition to permanent staff, there are four doctoral interns, five graduate assistant and advanced practicum clinicians, and five doctoral practicum clinicians working at the Center.
 Four full-time administrative professional staff provide support for administrative operations of the center.
-The university psychiatrist and psychiatric clinical nurse specialist are adjunct staff members.

 T. Paul McAnear, Ph.D. — Director